-The Bomgar command API is designed to send commands to your Bomgar Appliance from an outside application.
+The command API is designed to send commands to your Bomgar site from an outside application.
 Commands can start or transfer a support session, get a list of logged-in representatives, or obtain a list of support teams and issues.
-You also can check the health of your appliance, change an appliance's failover role, or get information about your Bomgar API version.
+You can also check the health of your appliance, change an appliance's failover role, or get information about your Bomgar API version.

 Commands are executed by sending an HTTP request to the appliance.
 Send the request using any HTTPS-capable socket library or scripting language module, web browser, or URL fetcher such as cURL or wget.
 Use either GET or POST as the request method.